vincentbernat/ssl-dos/README.md

    you need to check if your certificate is compatible with the given cipher suite.
 Check with `openssl s_client` and `openssl s_server`.

  - `iptables.sh` is a set of iptables rule to help avoid SSL DoS.
+Note that those rules rely heavily on heuristics.
+It is possible to evade them and they can flag false positives.
+Be cautious.

  - `brute-shake` will do a lot of parallel handshakes against a server without doing any crypto operation (while the server will do a lot